Spotted Lanternfly

 SPOTTED LANTERNFLY IDENTIFICATION

-Spotted lanternflies are extremely destructive invasive pests recently discovered in the United States.
-Despite the moth-like appearance of adult spotted lanternflies, these pests are more closely related to leafhoppers, aphids and stinkbugs.
+Spotted lanternflies are extremely destructive invasive pests discovered in the United States in 2014.
+Don't be fooled by the moth-like look of adult spotted lanternflies; these native Asian pests are more closely related to leafhoppers, aphids and stink bugs.
 All spotted lanternfly life stages are easily recognizable.

-Adult spotted lanternflies are stout pests that measure 1 inch long and 1/2 inch wide.
+Adult spotted lanternflies have stout bodies that measure 1 inch long and 1/2 inch wide.
 Their short antennae, black heads and black-banded yellow abdomens combine with pink-tinged, gray forewings spotted with black.
-A black, brick-like pattern covers forewing tips.
+A black, brick-like pattern covers the forewing tips.
 Their black-and-white hindwings have bright red, black-spotted patches.

 Immature spotted lanternflies pass through four wingless nymph stages.
 Through the first three stages, these pests grow up to 1/4 inch long.
-Called "black-stage" nymphs, they have black bodies and legs spotted with white.
+Called "black-stage" nymphs, they have black bodies and legs, both spotted with white.
 During the final nymph stage, these pests grow up to 3/4 inch long.
-"Red-stage" nymphs are brilliant red and black with white spots.
+"Red-stage" nymphs are brilliant red and black with white spots on their bodies and legs.

 Spotted lanternflies lay egg masses on all types of surfaces, including cars, tree trunks, walls, picnic tables and barbeque grills.
-When fresh, the 1-inch masses look like clay or putty.
-As they dry, they look like cracked, caked-on mud.
+When fresh, the 1-inch masses look like clay or putty, with the eggs laid in neat columns.
+As the masses dry, they look like cracked, caked-on mud.

 SIGNS OF SPOTTED LANTERNFLIES

-The first signs of spotted lanternflies are often swarms of the pests themselves.
+The first signs of spotted lanternflies in your neighborhood are often swarms of the pests themselves.
 These conspicuous invasives congregate and feed in large numbers.
-They damage plants by piercing plant tissue and sucking out large volumes of vital plant sap.
+They damage plants by piercing plant tissue and sucking out large volumes of the sap plants rely on to live.
 Affected plants ooze sap, wilt, drop leaves and die back.
 With severe infestations, plants die.

-Black-stage spotted lanternfly nymphs seek out tender new plant growth.
-But red-stage nymphs and adults can pierce bark and feed on trees.
-As they feed, they excrete large quantities of sticky, sweet honeydew that attracts ants, wasps and other pests, and develops into unsightly black sooty mold.
+Younger, black-stage spotted lanternfly nymphs seek out tender new plant growth.
+As their mouthparts grow stronger, red-stage nymphs and adults can pierce bark and feed on trees.
+As they feed, these pests excrete large quantities of sticky, sweet honeydew that attracts ants, wasps and other pests and develops into unsightly black, sooty mold.

 HOW TO CONTROL SPOTTED LANTERNFLIES

-- Amdro Quick Kill Outdoor Insect Killer Concentrate, designed for use with a pump-style sprayer, is ideal for treating small trees, shrubs and outdoor areas where you and your family entertain.
+- Amdro Quick Kill Insect Killer for Lawn & Landscape Concentrate, designed for use with a pump-style sprayer, is ideal for treating small trees, shrubs and outdoor areas where you and your family entertain.
 Spray all lawn and plant surfaces thoroughly, giving special attention to tree trunks where adult spotted lanternflies and red-stage nymphs gather.
-This product kills spotted lanternflies by contact and keeps protecting against these pests for up to three months.
+This product kills spotted lanternflies by contact and keeps protecting against new spotted lanternflies for up to three months.

-- Amdro Quick Kill Outdoor Insect Killer Ready to Spray attaches to an ordinary garden hose for quick, easy treatment of small trees, shrubs, flowers and outdoor areas.
+- Amdro Quick Kill Insect Killer for Lawn & Landscape Ready To Spray attaches to an ordinary garden hose for quick, easy treatment of small trees, shrubs, flowers and outdoor areas.
 The convenient container does the measuring and mixing for you as you spray.
 Cover all plant surfaces thoroughly to kill spotted lanternflies by contact.
-This product keeps protecting for up to three months.
+This product keeps protecting against new spotted lanternflies for up to three months.

 SPOTTED LANTERNFLY CONTROL TIPS

-Since their discovery in Pennsylvania in 2014, spotted lanternflies have spread.
-If you see these highly destructive pests in your area, notify your local county extension office or state department of agriculture immediately.
+Since their discovery in Pennsylvania, spotted lanternflies have continued to spread steadily — north, south, east and west.
+If you see these highly destructive pests in your area, take a picture so experts can confirm your sighting.
+Then kill the pest so it can't reproduce, and notify your state Department of Agriculture immediately.

 Always read product labels and follow the instructions carefully.